peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 SI-UBL 1.2 is the third version of the Simplerinvoicing document format.
 It is a subset of the UBL Invoice format, and was created by the members of Simplerinvoicing for e-invoicing use in the Netherlands.

-In 2018, after the publication of European Norm EN-16931, the STPE created a Core Invoice Usage specification for EN-16931 for use in the Netherlands, called NLCIUS.
+In 2018, after the publication of European Norm EN-16931, the STPE created a Core Invoice Usage Specification (CIUS) for EN-16931 for use in the Netherlands, called NLCIUS.
 To conform to EN-16931 and NLCIUS, SI-UBL was updated to SI-UBL 2.0.

 After this update, there was an attempt to phase out SI-UBL 1.2, but it turned out this wasn't possible at that time, due to a number of participants and service providers relying on features in SI-UBL 1.2 that were no longer present in SI-UBL 2.0.
-These were mostly due to restrictions in the European Norm.
+These were removed mostly due to restrictions in the European Norm.

 The issues identified at time were:
 1. Calculating VAT on invoice line level